 - Evening news Most TV is filled with violence, unfortunately the evening news is often negative.
 When you’re exposed to violence and turmoil whether on TV or in real life, it heighten’s your nervous system.
 If you watch active shows or engage in agitating conversations right before bed, it will take your nervous system more time to calm down and ease into a peaceful night’s sleep.

 - Bleach Terrible for your respiratory system, it’s considered an asthma trigger.
 It also breaks down into dioxin, a known carcinogen.
 Essential oils, hydrogen peroxide and vinegar disinfect just as effectively without the toxins of bleach.

-- Flax seed I’m highly allergic.
+- Flax seed Is an allergen for me, anaphylactic allergic so I avoid it at all costs!
 It’s good for most people, but not for me.

-- Health food store essential oils No verification of quality or purity.
+- Health food store essential oils come from unknown sources and little if any verification of sourcing, quality or purity.